 Changes in Enrollment Status & Withdrawing

-Changes in enrollment status and/or withdrawing from the university can result in a balance owed to Middle Tennessee State University and a loss of eligibility for all types of financial aid.
-Below is a schedule on how aid will be adjusted based on changes in a student’s enrollment status.
+Changes in enrollment status and/or withdrawing from the college can result in a balance owed to LeMoyne-Owen College and a loss of eligibility for all types of financial aid.
+Below are some effects on how aid will be adjusted based on changes in a student’s enrollment status.

 General Effects on Financial Aid

 - Students who drop classes during the first 14 days will have their aid adjusted based on their enrollment status.
 All types of financial aid are subject to this rule.

 - Any student who drops below 6 undergraduate or 5 graduate hours during the first 14 days will have their loan awards cancelled for that term.

 - Students must be in attendance at least 61% of the semester to earn 100% of their aid.
 Any student who withdraws prior to 61% of the semester will have their aid adjusted for the semester.
 This may result in a balance owed to the college.
 Please check with Records Office for the 61% date.